How to reach and get to Bwindi, Volcanoes and Virunga park

-The journey to watch mountain gorillas in the wild usually starts with selecting a tour company of your choice.
+The journey to see mountain gorillas in the wild usually starts with selecting a tour company of your choice.
 Visitors who choose Mission Africa Safaris usually book their own flight to either Kigali in Rwanda or Entebbe in Uganda.
-Travelling from the main airport to the park may involve long driving hours depending on which country you are planning to visit.
+Traveling from the main airport to the park may involve long driving hours depending on which country you are planning to visit.
 You may need a 4X4 vehicle to navigate certain parts of the roads – especially as you get closer to the park.

 Rwanda: Our guide will pick you from the airport in Kigali.
 You might sleep in Kigali for the night before heading towards the park.
 The journey from Kigali to the Volcanoes National Park usually takes about 3 hours.
 Most Lodges in Rwanda are located just outside the park in the town of Ruhengeri.
 The roads in Rwanda leading to the park are smooth and made of tarmac.

 Congo: Visitors to Congo usually pass through Rwanda.
 Depending on what time you reach Rwanda, our guide will pick you at Kigali Airport, drive you to your hotel or continue straight to Congo.
 The journey to the Congo border takes about 4 hours.
 While at the border, you will need to show your passport, yellow fever vaccine and other required documents.
 You will then be driven to your hotel to rest and prepare for your trek.
 The roads in Congo are not smooth and can be very rough depending on which season of the year.
 A 4X4 vehicle is a must.